sheldonnnn007/IBM_DA/6_Databases and SQL for Data Science with Python/w3_IntermediateSQL/Intermediate SQL.md

 <img src="./photos/image-20230329111521231.png" alt="image-20230329111521231" style="zoom:50%;" />

-Is the start letter same, so the sorting will be started from the point where the characters differ.
+If the start letter same, so the sorting will be started from the point where the characters differ.

 Use number to indicate the column select title, page from Book <u>ORDER BY 2</u>;